mitchnm/PIG-DICE-/README.md

 #### {Current version-1.00  "06-04-2019"}
 #### By **MITCH MUHU**
 ## Description
-This is a game website called pigdice.It
+This is a game website called pigdice.
+It is a two-player game which one uses a dice to accumulate points and the first player to reach 100 wins the round.
 ## Setup/Installation Requirements
 * You can clone the quiz-board by cloning this repository